Making quieter technology

 I turned off all notifications on my phone, except for phone calls, instant messages and bank transactions.
 Nothing else gets through; not even email.
 Few things require my immediate attention.

 “Technology should require the smallest possible amount of attention.
-Communicate information without taking the user out of their environment or task. […] A calm technology will move easily from the periphery of our attention, to the center, and back.
-The periphery is informing without overburdening.”
+Communicate information without taking the user out of their environment or task. […] The periphery is informing without overburdening.”

-In other cases, notifications are good.
+In some cases, notifications are good.
 If my website goes down or some automated system fails, I want to be notified.
 Computers should monitor things so that I don’t have to.

-I unsubscribe from unwanted emails as soon as I get them, so I get very few of them.
-I created filters to delete the few unwanted emails that get through.
+I don’t get many emails anymore.
+I unsubscribe from unwanted emails as soon as I get them.
+I create filters to block the unwanted emails that slip through.

 Social media

 I only keep a social media presence for my business.
-I scrubbed my personal profiles clean with Redact and made them private.
+I have scrubbed my personal profiles clean with Redact and made them private.
 All notifications are turned off.
 I do not follow anyone, so all my feeds are empty.
+It’s a write-only medium.

-This had no impact on my social life.
-Zilch.
+This had a minimal impact on my social life.
 My friends were either quiet or silenced by the algorithm.
 Facebook was hiding my own mother’s posts from me.
 I was already missing out.
+It’s only difficult to follow artists and venues that only announce events on Instagram.

-These websites perceive my lack of engagement as an affront.
+Some of these platforms perceive my lack of engagement as an affront.
 They pepper my feed and notifications with “suggested content” and “things you may like” in a desperate bid for my attention.
+I remove them with my ad blocker, or simply redirect the front page to my notifications.

 News and feeds